roundcube/roundcubemail-docker/README.md

 ## Installing Roundcube Plugins

 With the latest updates, the Roundcube images contain the [Composer](https://getcomposer.org) binary which is used to install plugins.
-You can add and activate plugins by executing `composer.phar require <package-name>` inside a running Roundcube container:
+You can add and activate plugins by executing `composer require <package-name>` inside a running Roundcube container:

 ```
-$ docker exec -it roundcubemail composer.phar require johndoh/contextmenu --update-no-dev
+$ docker exec -it roundcubemail composer require johndoh/contextmenu --update-no-dev
 ```

 If you have mounted the container's volume `/var/www/html` the plugins installed persist on your host system.
 Otherwise they need to be (re-)installed every time you update or restart the Roundcube container.